-A famous protocol of LoadRunner Web HTTP/HTML which is used in 70% performance testing scenario.
-This protocol is used for web-based application and record client and server communication.
+A famous protocol of LoadRunner Web HTTP/HTML which is used in 70% of performance testing scenarios.
+This protocol is used for web-based applications and record client and server communication.
 Web HTTP/HTML protocol has two recording modes which are HTML mode and URL mode.
 Each mode has its own features and advantages.
 To get more understanding, let’s compare HTML mode vs URL mode.

 HTML mode vs URL mode

 - Context Dependency: HTML mode performs context-based recording whereas URL mode is free from context i.e. contextless recording.
 Since the resources are separated by individual requests in URL mode, so there is no context dependency between them.

 - Resources: In HTML mode, the page resources like image, .css etc. are recorded in a single request whereas individual requests are created for each resource in URL mode.